Valencia vs Villarreal

 Valencia

 Valencia's start to the La Liga season has been nothing short of disastrous, following three consecutive defeats for the first time since the 2016/17 campaign.
-The poor form has left Los Ches at the bottom of the table, following a midweek 1-0 loss to Athletic Club on Wednesday.
+The poor form has left Los Ches at the bottom of the table after a midweek 1-0 loss to Athletic Club, where they failed to register a shot on target.

-In that match, Valencia failed to register a shot on target.
 The situation has become increasingly dire for the Bats, who are winless in their last ten league matches (0W, 2D, 8L), a streak that dates back to last season.
+This slump has significantly increased the pressure on head coach and club legend Rubén Baraja.

+After their latest setback, Baraja remained defiant: "The way to get back up is not to complain; it’s hard work and little else."
 He’ll be hoping that his team can find the much-needed inspiration as they prepare to face Villarreal, a side they’ve had success against in the recent past, winning six of the last seven home encounters (6W, 1D, 0L).

-A 4-4-2 is expected from Rubén Baraja with Rafa Mir and Hugo Duro in attack.
+A 4—4—2 formation is expected from Rubén Baraja with Rafa Mir and Hugo Duro in attack.
 Mouctar Diakhaby, Sergi Canos, and José Gayà will all be absent for Valencia due to injuries.

 Villarreal

-Yet, Villarreal, who, under Marcelino’s guidance, have been formidable on the road—winning six of their last ten away league matches (6W, 3D, 1L)—will be looking to break the 13-game jinx and secure a rare away win.
-A 4-4-2 formation with Arnaut Danjuma teaming up with Gerard Moreno in attack is expected.
+Remarkably, there hasn’t been an away victory in this La Liga clash in the last 13 head-to-head meetings.
+Nevertheless, Villarreal, under Marcelino's guidance, have been strong on the road, winning six of their last ten away league matches.
+They will aim to break the 13-game jinx and secure a rare away win.

 Team form